 |Foreign Currency Fee||2.5%||3%||2.7%||3.5%||3.5%|

-Although only five prepaid cards made our list, there are several others you should consider as you continue looking for the best prepaid card for your situation.
-These cards aren’t quite as widely used as the ones mentioned previously, but they do offer low fees and access to a large network of ATMs and reloading locations.
-Here are two honorable mentions that deserve a closer look:
+Although only six prepaid cards made our list, there is at least one other you should consider as you continue looking for the best prepaid card for your situation.
+Here is an honorable mention that deserves a closer look:

 American Express Bluebird®